JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 The origin is placed in the middle of the screen.

 **Which direction are the X and Y axes pointing in the on-screen coordinate system?**
-The x-axis is horizontal, while the y-axis is vertical.
+The x-axis is horizontal, while the y-axis is vertical (down to up).

 **The triangle color is controlled from the fragment shader.
 Would it be possible to control it from the main program?
 How?**
 You can use the uniform modifier if a single color is going to be used by the model.